Triston Casas Player Props: Red Sox vs. Guardians

-The Boston Red Sox, including Triston Casas (.381 on-base percentage in past 10 games, 97 points above season-long percentage), battle starter Shane Bieber and the Cleveland Guardians at Fenway Park, Friday at 7:10 PM ET.
+The Boston Red Sox, including Triston Casas (.381 on-base percentage in past 10 games, 98 points above season-long percentage), battle starter Logan Allen and the Cleveland Guardians at Fenway Park, Sunday at 1:35 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Orioles.
+He had a hitless performance in his most recent game (0-for-3) against the Guardians.

 Triston Casas Game Info & Props vs. the Guardians